Caregiver stress: Tips for taking care of yourself

-- Having depression
+- Having money problems.

 Signs of caregiver stress

-- Feeling tired most of the time
+- Feeling tired often.

-- Sleeping too much or too little
+- Sleeping too much or not enough.

-- Gaining or losing a lot of weight
+- Gaining or losing weight.

-- Becoming easily irritated or angry
+- Becoming easily irked or angry.

-- Losing interest in activities you used to enjoy
+- Losing interest in activities you used to enjoy.

-- Feeling sad
+- Feeling sad.